OVERVIEW

 • Further Studies (MSc, PhD, MD, MBA, PCLL)

-• BME Graduate Employment Survey (2020-2022)
+• BME Graduate Career Pathways

 FINANCIAL ASSISTANCE

-Ample scholarships are available through multiple sources - the Office of Admission and Financial Aids, Colleges, Faculty of Engineering, as well as Department of Biomedical Engineering to encourage students to participate in international competitions and conferences.
+Ample scholarships are available through multiple sources – the Office of Admission and Financial Aids, Colleges, the Faculty of Engineering, as well as the Department of Biomedical Engineering to encourage students to participate in international competitions and conferences.

 For more details, please go to:

-Financing Your Studies: Link2
+Financing Your Studies

 STUDENT STORIES